 In-house (non-RIAA) and foreign awards are authentic, beautiful, and scarce in their own right, yet they usually sell for less.

 Awards in original condition, with original parts, unopened and untouched, fetch the highest prices.

 Minor condition issues (especially in older awards) like fading, nicks, changed hangings or backing paper may have little affect on price.
-Major condition issues like cracks in frames, very stained mattes, or discs that have fallen out of the matting are more serious, and can be restored.
+Major condition issues like cracks in frames, very stained mattes, or discs that have fallen out of the matting are more serious, but can be restored.

 The question of right price comes up with every award considered.
-Knowing what to look for, and what to avoid, is always the way to find best value.
+Knowing what to look for, and what to avoid, is the way to find best value.